uccser/cs-field-guide/text/en/chapters/software-engineering.md

 YAGNI stands for “You ain’t gonna need it” and tells developers to keep things simple and only design and implement the things that you know you are really going to need.
 It can be tempting to think that in the future you might need feature x and so you may as well already create it now.
 But remember that requirements are likely to change so chances are that you won’t need it after all.

-{image filename="xkcd-the-general-problem.png" alt="A xkcd comic on the general problem" source="https://xkcd.com/974/"}
+{image filename="xkcd-the-general-problem.png" hover-text="I find that when someone's taking time to do something right in the present, they're a perfectionist with no ability to prioritize, whereas when someone took time to do something right in the past, they're a master artisan of great foresight." alt="A xkcd comic on the general problem" source="https://xkcd.com/974/"}

 You ain’t gonna need it!